 - neutral flavored oil for brushing the skillet

-- Add cool water and vanilla.
-Whisk until you get a very liquid batter.
-Pour in cooled, melted butter and stir until everything is incorporated.
+- Add cool water to the batter, and whisk until you get a very liquid batter.
+Pour in the cooled melted butter and stir until everything is incorporated.
 Set aside to prep the skillet.

 - Generously brush a large skillet with neutral flavored oil to prevent the crepes from sticking.
 Place the skillet onto a stove burner set to medium heat.

-- Pour about a 1/4 cup of batter into the center of the hot skillet.
-Working quickly before the crepe batter sets, swirl the pan to spread the batter into a thin, even layer.
-If you need to, fill any empty spots with some more batter.
+- Once the skillet is hot, pour about ¼ cup of batter into the center of the skillet while swirling the pan around to spread the batter into a thin, even layer.
+If you need to, fill any empty spots with a few drops of extra batter.